mendix/docs/content/en/docs/refguide/modeling/pages/structure-widgets/container.md

 This property specifies whether to hide the container from screen readers or not.

-{{% alert type="info" %}} The container should not have any focusable elements inside such as input elements, links, or buttons.
+{{% alert color="info" %}} The container should not have any focusable elements inside such as input elements, links, or buttons.
 These elements will cause the container to be announced by screen readers.
 {{% /alert %}}

 ### 2.2 Common Section {#common}